renesugar/calc_fl/README.md

 # About

-calc_fl is a sample calculation application built using Dart.
+calc_fl is a sample calculator application built using Dart.

 ## Build